lokeshrangineni/Spring/README.md

 * This application assumes that each event is in one line on the log file so currently using FlatFileStreamReader.
 We can extend spring batch to implement any custom logic.
 * Please feel free to reach out to me for any questions.

+FUTURE ROADMAP:

+If we know the application is going to be on linux environment then we can use split command to split the log file and process individul files using mutlithreading approach.
+If we need to design for all the environments then we may need to design the source system to write the logs in multipart rather than writing to a large file.